Master Leasing Plans

 The Bureau of Land Management (BLM) is leading the way to ensure a balanced approach to energy development on public lands.
 BLM is doing this with an innovative planning tool known as a master leasing plan that looks across the landscape, involves local stakeholders, and avoids conflicts before they start.

 By identifying the right places to drill along with the values we need to protect — such as clean water, clean air, wildlife habitat, outdoor recreation, and farm and ranchland — we can ensure that our lands are working in a balanced way for the benefit of everyone.

-In fact, a balanced approach will strengthen Western economies, especially in rural areas with public lands.
+A balanced approach will strengthen western economies, especially in rural areas with public lands.
 The recent downturn in oil and gas prices has fueled another bust in oil and gas development, emphasizing the need for economic diversity.
 By turning away from a winner-take-all approach, we can allow for responsible energy development while also providing for growth in other industries, such as tourism and recreation.